mjf1406/worksheet-generators/README.md

   - behavior streaks
     - positive
     - negative
-  - titles
+  - FEATURE: titles
     - titles are displayed publicly somewhere, perhaps on the points screen and for the student to see on their page when they login
     - title are only displayed publicly if the teacher checks the box.
 Reward Item and Positive Behavior titles are displayed by default.
       - under the title input, put a checkbox that sets whether this title is public
     - e.g., **the noisiest student** would be the student who has received the most Noisy negative behaviors
     - e.g., **the most helpful** would be the student who has received the most Helping Others behaviors
     - e.g., **the most generous** would be the student who has redeemed the most Gifted to Classmates
-  - achievements
+  - FEATURE: achievements
     - given to students once they reach certain thresholds for each behavior/redemption item
     - if they have the achievement, a badge is displayed on their profile
-  - point leaderboard
-    - [x] current points
-    - [x] earned points
-    - [x] redeemed points
-    - negative points
   - assigner dashboard
     - quantity and date for Round-Robin
     - history for random and dates